-Description Detail Report Caller's Voice - C ircle as applicable
+Description Detail Report Caller's Voice - Circle as applicable

 Questions to Ask: -Calm -Nasal

 1) When is the bomb going to explode? -Angry -Stutter

 -Excited -Lisp

 2) Where is it right now? -Slow Raspy

 -Rapid -Deep

 3) What does it look like? -Soft -Ragged

 -Loud -Clearing throat

 4) What kind of bomb is it? -Laughter -Crying -Deep breathing -Cracked voice

-5) What will cause it to explode -Normal -Distinct Ac -Disguised cent
+5) What will cause it to explode -Normal -Distinct Acc -Disguised cent

 -Slurred -Familiar

 6) Did you place the bomb?
-Backgroun d Sounds:
+Background d Sounds:

-Street noises-Factor ory machinery
+Street noises-Facto ory machinery

-7) If voice is familiar, who did it - Animal noises -Voices
+7) If value is formilian who slid it A mino al maio a a Vaisas

-sound like? - Clear -Static
+7) If voice is familiar, who did it sound like?
+Animal noisesClear -Voices -Static

-- PA System -Music
+Souria like: - PA System -Music

 -Long Distance -Local Call

 8) What is your address? -House noises -Motor

 9) What is your name? -Phone booth -Office machinery

-Event wording of threat -Other
+-Other

 Exact wording of threat:

 Sex of Caller:Race: Threat Lang guage:

 Age:Length of call: -Well Spoken -Foul -Irrational -Incoherent -Taped -Message read by threat maker

 Number at which call was received: Time: Date: